 - Visual & Performing Arts: Form drawing; painting; beeswax modeling; singing; drama; introduction to the recorder

-- Movement/Physical Education/Games: Balance, running and chasing games, song and movement
+- Movement/Physical Education/Games: Eurythmy, balance, running and chasing games, song and movement

 The third grade curriculum is designed to meet the child undergoing a change.
 A nine-year old can feel him/herself growing up and separating from his/her parents, and becoming part of the outer world.
 The child becomes more independent, and begins to question all that was previously taken for granted.
 This can be a time of loneliness and insecurity for a child as well as a time of new self-confidence.
 The curriculum meets the child's new interests, giving him/her the opportunity to learn about the three essential requirements for all humankind: food, clothing, and shelter.